-Instead, the church is made from an assembly.
-A Christian community of members, just like we have here on our website.
+Instead, the church is made from an assembly, a Christian community of members.

-It is interesting to note, if you serve “the church of God”, He decides who is an “overseer” (Strong’s: G1985) which means a “Christian officer in general charge”.
+It is interesting to note, if you serve “the church of God”, He decides who is an “overseer”, which means a “Christian officer in general charge”.

 Numerous times in the Bible the church is referred to as “the church of God”.

-It is His Church, He leads it and appoints others to maintain it here on earth.
+It is His Church, and He appoints others to maintain it here on earth, (Ephesians 4:11).

 There should only be one church united under God.
 Anything else is added by men, and soon becomes church tradition.

-We are certainly called in one faith, the Christian faith, and together we form the church, we form “one body” in Christ, (Romans 12:5, 1 Corinthians 12:12).
+We are called in one faith, the Christian faith.
+Together we form the church, we form “one body” in Christ, (Romans 12:5, 1 Corinthians 12:12).

 Think about that.